mattma/docs/tools/vim-keyboard-shortcut.md

 ## Navigation

-**words** are anything delimited by non-identifier characters **paragraph** in Vim are anything delimited by empty line (not blank lines)
+**words** `w` are anything delimited by non-identifier characters **paragraph** `p` in Vim are anything delimited by empty line (not blank lines) **sentence** `s`

-- ctrl + d
+- ctrl + d    go down

-go down

-- ctrl + u
+- ctrl + u    go up

-go up

-- w

-move forward to the start of the next word. delimited by spaces, tabs, or punctuation.
+- w     Move forward to the start of the next word. delimited by spaces, tabs, or punctuation.

-- W

-Move the cursor to start of the next word. delimited by spaces, tabs.
+- W     Move the cursor to start of the next word. delimited by spaces, tabs.

-- b

-move backwards to the start of the previous word. delimited by spaces, tabs, or punctuation.
+- b     Move backwards to the start of the previous word. delimited by spaces, tabs, or punctuation.

-- B

-Move the cursor to the beginning of the previous word. delimited by spaces, or tabs
+- B     Move the cursor to the beginning of the previous word. delimited by spaces, or tabs

-- e

-move forward to the end of the next word
+- e     Move forward to the end of the next word

-- ge

-move backwards to the end of the previous word
+- ge    Move backwards to the end of the previous word

-- 0

-move to the start of the current line
+- 0     Move to the start of the current line

 - ^